Watts-Lab/task-mapping/tasks/summaries/Hidden figures in a picture (Recall Task)-writeup.md

 After a delay, participants are taken to a page where they can type and submit words.

 ## 2. Goal Directives
-The goal of the task is to be able to recall as many animals as they can the original list.
-Participants type and submit the words online.
+The goal of the task is to be able to recall as many animals as they can from the original list.
+Participants type and submit the words using the webpage.
 They have a limited amount of time to submit all the words that they can remember.

 If working together, only one participant on a team needs to remember the word in order for everyone to receive credit.